 Embarking on this blog is both an exciting and nerve-wracking venture.
 I am finally stepping out to do the thing that has been so burning on my heart for years now.
 And yet, I am also making myself vulnerable, which always comes with some trepidation.

 So why?
 Why would I care so much to write about this God of mine, this Lord and Savior, Jesus Christ?
-Well, I wasn’t quite sure how to really convey my “why” without starting from the beginning and sharing my story.
+Well, I wasn’t quite sure how to truly convey my “why” without starting from the beginning and sharing my story.
 Because really, that’s what makes us who we are – our story.

-I want you, dear friends, to understand the depth of my love for Jesus, but also to know that when I share with you, it is framed through eyes of compassion, empathy and understanding…as someone who’s been through the trenches.
+I want you, dear friends, to understand the depth of my love for Jesus, but also to know that when I share with you, it is framed through eyes of compassion, empathy, and understanding; as someone who’s been through the trenches.
 Not from a place of perfection- because that is most certainly not me.
-Those who have been forgiven much, love much.
+Those who have been forgiven much love much.
 And our suffering allows us to appreciate our blessings.

 So without further adieu, “My Beginnings:”